Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

 ```
 ::

 For more advanced use cases, you can use `before-cell-render` event to style your slotted cell.
-The event is fired before each cell is rendered and provide [cell model](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/calendar/types.ts) with the event.
+The event is fired before each cell is rendered.
+[Calendar cell model](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/calendar/types.ts) is provided with the event.

 The example below listens to `before-cell-render` event to query slot contents and uses state from `cell` to add CSS classes to the slot content.